benpipz/Asterix-reader/project_plan.md

 # Asterix Reader - Project Plan

 ## Overview
 A real-time data monitoring application with a TypeScript React frontend and ASP.NET 8.0 backend.
-The backend receives binary data via UDP sockets, deserializes it into JSON objects, and pushes updates to the frontend in real-time.
+The application supports two data source modes: UDP sockets or PCAP file processing.
+Users can select their preferred mode and configure it dynamically.
+The backend receives binary data from the selected source, deserializes it into JSON objects, and pushes updates to the frontend in real-time.

 ## Architecture

 ### High-Level Architecture
 ```
+[Mode Selection UI] → [Configuration Form] → [Backend API] → [Receiver Manager]
+                                                                    ↓
-[UDP Socket] → [ASP.NET Backend] → [SignalR Hub] → [React Frontend]
+[UDP Socket / PCAP File] → [IDataReceiverService] → [DataProcessingService] → [SignalR Hub] → [React Frontend]
                                                                     ↓
                                                             [In-Memory Storage]
 ```

 ## Backend (ASP.NET 8.0)